datafibers/lab_env/README.md

+[![Build Status](https://travis-ci.com/datafibers/lab_env.svg?branch=master)](https://travis-ci.com/datafibers/lab_env)
 # Overview
 This is very lightweighted vagrant image for Hadoop big data lab.
 The total memory needed is only 4G (450M left after all service are started).
-It will take around 40 minutes to download and setup.
-Below status indicates if the software download url is live.
+It will take around 30 minutes to download and setup depending your download speed.
+The above daily status indicates if the software download url is live or broken.

-[![Build Status](https://travis-ci.com/datafibers/lab_env.svg?branch=master)](https://travis-ci.com/datafibers/lab_env)

 ## Soft Installed
 This distribution is compatible with [HDP 2.6.4](https://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.6.4/bk_release-notes/content/comp_versions.html), besides upgrade hive and hadoop to stable version.